PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 the layout/architecture selection passes 78 tests.
 No model conversion or inference was run.

+Public boundary shape/layout reconciliation and recurrent-context detection have moved to the same layout owner.
+The normalizer reuses its graph index for recurrent op-family detection; the fallback preparation path preserves direct detection.
+A dynamic recurrent rank-three fixture verifies the NWC default and boundary signature concretization.
+The layout/architecture selection passes 79 tests; no model conversion or inference was run.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC